► Tiguan R joins performance lineup

 ► Joins Touareg and T-Roc in the R range

-The UK’s R number is increasing.
-Not coronavirus infections, but high-performance Volkswagens.
+The UK's R number is increasing.
+We're not talking coronavirus infections this time, but high-performance Volkswagens.
 Topical.
-In fact, it’s 300% higher than it was a couple of years ago, and only increasing.
+In fact, it's 300 per cent higher than it was a couple of years ago, and only increasing.

 The transmission's more interesting.
 Power is sent to all four wheels via a seven-speed DSG auto, with up to 50 per cent heading towards the rear axle.
 But VW's ditched the Haldex setup it used previously in favour of a new torque vectoring rear differential capable of splitting drive between the rear wheels via a pair of clutches.